Wolverton railway works: Royal train

 Wolverton has a long history associated with providing carriages for the British Royal Train.
 The works produced Queen Victoria's 1869 saloon, comprising two six-wheelers joined by the first bellows gangway in Europe; the carriage is now part of the collection of the National Railway Museum, York.
 Further Royal coaches were built in 1903 for King Edward VII, and in 1961 for Queen Elizabeth II.

 The most recent Royal train was fitted out at Wolverton in 1977.
-It comprises eight prototype British Rail Mark 3 coaches built in 1972 for the High Speed Train, refurbished with two Royal Saloons.
+It comprised eight prototype British Rail Mark 3 coaches built in 1972 for the High Speed Train, refurbished with two Royal Saloons.
 The Royal Train is operated and maintained by DB Schenker and stored within the remaining Knorr Bremse service depot.
 Ownership and management of the Royal Train Service is with Network Rail.

+In June 2025, the Palace announced that the train is to be taken out of use by 2027.

 21st century

 The carriage maintenance works consolidated its operations in the western end of the site.
-In July 2013, the then operators, Railcare, entered administration, with immediate redundancy for many of the 225 workforce.)
+In July 2013, the then operators, Railcare, entered administration, with immediate redundancy for many of the 225 workforce.
 In August 2013, Knorr-Bremse purchased Railcare, including the sites in Glasgow and Wolverton.
 The company operated as KnorrBremse RailServices (UK) Limited, until 9 November 2018, when the business was bought by Mutares.
 Wolverton Works is now operated by Gemini Rail Services UK Limited (a division of Mutares), although the site is owned by the St. Modwen Properties plc, a property development group.
 Although much of the original works site has been redeveloped and further redevelopment is planned for most of the remainder, the western end remains in use for railway carriage maintenance and this use continues.

 The eastern end of the original works site has become a canal-side housing development, most as "new build" and some as repurposed historic buildings.
 The central area is now a Tesco supermarket, a community centre and a Lidl supermarket.
 The Tesco frontage has been built to resemble the original buildings; the community centre occupies the former bath house and a charity bookshop occupies the former LNWR firestation.
 Other artefacts of its cultural heritage are held at Milton Keynes Museum.

 The site of the former marshalling yards beside the West Coast Main Line is used as an entrepot for white goods, but this is purely a road distribution centre and there are no rail links to the warehouses, although the access line to the rail works is close by.